Npm: September 2025 self-replicating worm

+November 2025 token farms

+In November 2025, Amazon Web Services researchers discovered over 150,000 packages hosted on npm that were connected to a Tea blockchain token farming campaign.

 Alternatives

-There are a number of open-source alternatives to npm for installing modular JavaScript, including ied, pnpm, npmd, and Yarn, the last of which was released by Facebook in October 2016.
+There are a number of open-source alternatives to npm for installing modular JavaScript, including pnpm, Yarn, Bun and Deno.
+Deno and Bun also provide a JavaScript runtime, while only Deno operates independently from npm Registry or any centralized repository and its support of npm registry is still a subject of ongoing work in progress as of January 2024.
 They are all compatible with the public npm registry and use it by default, but provide different client-side experiences, usually focused on improving performance and determinism compared to the npm client.